 When presenting the Thematic Strategy on Air Pollution in September 2005, the Commission also proposed a new air quality directive.
 By combining the 1996 framework directive with the subsequent daughter directives, air quality legislation would be streamlined and simplified.
 The new “combined” directive on ambient air quality and cleaner air for Europe (2008/50/EC) entered into force in June 2008.

 This new directive did not change the previously set standards as such, but member states were given more time to meet already existing standards in certain areas.
-Moreover, the directive introduced a new limit value for fine particles (PM2.5) of 25 micrograms per cubic meter (µg/m3) that will enter into force in 2015.
+Moreover, the directive introduced a new limit value for fine particles (PM2.5) of 25 micrograms per cubic meter (µg/m3) that entered into force in 2015.
 In contrast, the air quality guidelines agreed by the World Health Organization (WHO) in 2005 recommend an annual average PM2.5 standard of 10 µg/m3.

 The air quality directive says nothing about how the limit values should be achieved; that is up to each member country to decide.
 However, it does require that corrective measures should be taken if the standards are not met.
 The specified limit values are minimum standards, meaning that member states can introduce stricter standards if they wish.